Climbing To Island Peak

 Climbing equipment

-Due to the technical climbing, Island peak climbing requires specific mountaineering equipment.
-The essential climbing equipment required for Island peak climbing includes:
+Due to the technical climbing, Island Peak climbing requires specific mountaineering equipment.
+The essential climbing equipment required for Island Peak climbing includes:

 Crampons: Crampons are attached to the boots and provide a foothold on icy terrain.
 They are used to walk on snowy terrain and glaciers.